Key State Policy Choices About Medicaid Home and Community-Based Services

 Home Health State Plan Benefit Policies

-All 51 states cover home health services in their state plan benefit package (Figure 1 and Appendix Table 1).
-These services are required for all states that choose to participate in Medicaid.
-At minimum, home health services include medical supplies, equipment, and appliances, nursing services, and home health aide services.
-Home health aide services typically assist individuals with self-care tasks, such as bathing or eating.
-Although states must cover home health services in their Medicaid programs, states make a number of policy choices that allow them to shape this benefit.
+All states offer home health state plan services, the only HCBS that is not provided at state option.
+At minimum, the home health state plan benefit includes nursing services, home health aide services, and medical supplies, equipment, and appliances.
+Home health aides typically assist individuals with self-care tasks, such as bathing or eating.
+While all state Medicaid programs must offer home health state plan services, states have substantial flexibility in designing this benefit.
 Key state home health policy choices are described below and summarized in Figure 2 and Appendix Table 2.

-Few (5 of 51) states allow beneficiaries to self-direct home health services in 2017 (Figure 2 and Appendix Table 2), one state less than in 2016.
-Alaska and Louisiana discontinued self-direction of home health services, while Illinois added the benefit.
+Few states allow beneficiaries to self-direct home health state plan services (Figure 2 and Appendix Table 2).
 Self-direction typically allows beneficiaries to select and dismiss their direct care workers, determine worker schedules, set worker payment rates, and/or allocate their service budgets.
+The states that offer self-direction for home health state plan services are California, Nebraska,3 and New Jersey.
 States may be less likely to offer self-direction for home health services compared to personal care services (discussed below) at least in part because home health services may be used by some beneficiaries for shorter periods of time.
 Nebraska is the only state that allows self-direction for home health services but not for personal care services (Appendix Tables 2 and 3).

 Personal Care State Plan Benefit Policies